 - Add a Weight value to the score--the weight is simply a multiplier that allows you to make one criteria worth more than another, even if they're scored out of the same value

 Example: criterion C and D are both scored out of five points.
 Criterion C has a weight of 1 while criterion D has a weight of 2.
-If both are given a perfect five, criterion C will total 5 points and criterion D will total to 10 points.Note: you can apply a weight of 0 only if the score set calculation is set to 'Mean'. - If desired, select the field in which you'd like the criteria to be aligned in the Align this score with a field drop-down; if no field is selected, the criteria is simply positioned at the end of the entry as shown below
+If both are given a perfect five, criterion C will total 5 points and criterion D will total to 10 points.Note: you can apply a weight of 0 only if the score set calculation is set to 'Mean'. - Under the 'Commenting' heading, choose your desired option(s)

 Aligned with a field Not aligned with a field Important: if you align a scoring criteria with a field which doesn't apply to all categories, it will not be visible to the judges (since it does not exist in the entry).
 This means the entry will not be considered 'Complete' even though the judges have scored all visible criteria.Important: if you align a scoring criteria with a conditional field, it may or may not appear to your judges and you'll see the message outlined below.
 Should this be intentional, we recommend utilising the "Mean" calculation within your score set configuration.
 For more details, see: What is the difference between 'Sum' and 'Mean' result calculation?.
 If you do not wish for judges to see scoring criteria for fields that may not be applicable, select the Don't score when unanswered checkbox. - In the event that you choose not to align your scoring criteria with a specific field, you should provide an Order value for the scoring criteria